This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is intimate partner abuse in pregnancy treated?

 When you are ready, you can get help.
-Your caregiver may suggest any of the following:
+Your healthcare provider may suggest any of the following:

 - Counseling: Intimate partner violence may cause you to feel scared, depressed, or anxious.
-Your caregiver may suggest that you see a counselor to talk about how you are feeling.
+Your healthcare provider may suggest that you see a counselor to talk about how you are feeling.

-- Medicines: Caregivers may give you medicine to help decrease pain, anxiety, or depression.
+- Medicines: Healthcare providers may give you medicine to help decrease pain, anxiety, or depression.
 You may also need antibiotic medicine.

 - Surgery: You may need surgery to treat injuries.
 Surgery may return bones to their normal position if you have a broken bone.
 Surgery may also be needed to correct a deformity or treat other injuries.